awsdocs/amazon-efs-user-guide/doc_source/auth-and-access-control.md

-# Authentication and Access Control for Amazon EFS<a name="auth-and-access-control"></a>
+# Identity and Access Management for Amazon EFS<a name="auth-and-access-control"></a>

 Access to Amazon EFS requires credentials that AWS can use to authenticate your requests\.
-Those credentials must have permissions to access AWS resources, such an Amazon EFS file system or an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.
+Those credentials must have permissions to access AWS resources, such an Amazon EFS file system or an Amazon EC2 instance\.
 The following sections provide details on how you can use [AWS Identity and Access Management \(IAM\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) and Amazon EFS to help secure your resources by controlling who can access them\.
 + [Authentication](#authentication)
 + [Access Control](#access-control)